-During 2023 there were no major capital improvements made to the water system.
-For 2023 we will be involved in the reduction of the disinfection byproducts.
+During 2024 there were no major capital improvements made to the water system.
+For 2025 we hope to go forward on the project for reduction of the disinfection byproducts.

-- Seek engineering services for the project

-- ♦ Secure funding for the project

-- ♦ Construction and installation of the carbon contactors
+- Secure funding for the project - Construction and installation of the carbon contactors